-prohibited by the Corporation.
+Bullying is prohibited by the Corporation.
 Students who commit any acts of bullying are subject to discipline including but not limited to suspension, expulsion, arrest, and/or prosecution.

 Bullying is defined as overt, unwanted, repeated acts or gestures, including verbal or written communications or images transmitted in any manner (including digitally or electronically); physical acts committed; aggression; or any other behaviors committed by a student or group of students against another student with the intent to harass, ridicule, humiliate, intimidate, or harm the targeted student, creating for the targeted student an objectively hostile school environment that:

-has the effect of substantially interfering with the targeted student’s ability to participate in or benefit from the services, activities, or privileges provided by the school.
+A. places the targeted student in reasonable fear of harm to his or her person or property; B.has a substantially detrimental effect on the targeted student’s physical or mental health; C.has the effect of substantially interfering with the targeted student’s academic performance; or D.has the effect of substantially interfering with the targeted student’s ability to participate in or benefit from the services, activities, or privileges provided by the school.

 The Corporation prohibits bullying in all forms.
 This policy may be applied regardless of the physical location in which the bullying behavior occurred, whenever the individual committing the bullying behavior and any of the intended targets of the bullying behavior are students attending a school within the Corporation and disciplinary action is reasonably necessary to avoid substantial interference with school discipline or prevent an unreasonable threat to the rights of others to a safe and peaceful learning environment.
 The Corporation prohibits bullying through the use of data or computer software that is accessed through any computer, computer system, or computer network.